D2-mods/The-Workshop-Kitpack/README.md

 Compatibility:
 -

-**IMPORTANT: If you're running into an issue with the arcane kits (i.e. Starjammer) where they don't have the full selection of spells when leveling up or at character creation, a current workaround is to install the [Tome & Blood](https://github.com/subtledoctor/TomeAndBlood/releases) mod's "No Opposition Schools" component.
+**IMPORTANT: If you are running into an issue with the arcane kits (i.e. Starjammer) where they don't have the full selection of spells when leveling up or at character creation, a current workaround is to install subtledoctor's "No Opposition Schools" tweak.
+You can get it from the [Subtled Spell Tweaks](https://github.com/subtledoctor/SubtleD_Spell_Tweaks/releases) mod.
 This tweak is safe to install at end of order.**

-More info: Due to how the game detects mage specialists, once you get a high enough number of kits, any arcane kits added afterwards may share restricted schools with one or more specialists.
+More info: Due to how the game detects mage specialists, once you get a high enough number of kits, any arcane kits added afterwards will share restricted schools with 1-2 specialists.
 This only affects the spell selection screen.
-Mages and Bards can still memorize scrolls.
+Mages and bards can still memorize scrolls.
 This is a problem for Sorcerer kits, however.
-For now, best thing to do if the issue comes up is to install the TnB component mentioned above.
+For now, best thing to do if the issue comes up is to install the tweak mentioned above.

 #### General guidelines: